3 Money-Saving Tips on Car Key Replacement in Sydney

 How much does it cost to replace car keys?

-A single replacement key can cost anywhere between $250 and $700, depending on the make and model of your car and the key design.
+A single car key replacement at Apex starts at $99, depending on the make and model of your car and the key design.
 The more complex the technology and programming used, the more expensive it will be.

 Moreover, depending on the dealer, the turnaround time for getting your new keys may be very slow — sometimes taking as long as ten days.
 The dealer might even charge you more for a rush replacement.